EOEPCA/eoepca-killercoda/iam/6-client-user.md

 ## Setting Up the Client and User

-With Keycloak and OPA running, we need to do some one-off setup in Keycloak:
-* create a realm for EOEPCA
+We can use the Keycloak API to perform some post-deploy steps:
 * add a test user
 * set up an OIDC client for OPA and Identity API